 My research assumes that a vast number of efforts for a new energy landscape in Mexico and the world fall short in two ways.
 First, the future portrayed in these initiatives is focused on the futures of technologies and fuels, overlooking social relations and energy uses.
 Second, these efforts are both produced by and oriented towards experts –politicians, engineers and the energy industry-, leaving aside a broader array of stakeholders in their envisioning or in their enactment.
 Specifically, these have ignored women, whose visions and voices continue to be silenced in political decisions.

-L. Sol Cueva (2018, juli 13).
-Review on SDG 11: Cities.
-NY:USA, Thematic review.
-Transformation towards sustainable and resilient societies: Perspectives of society: Session organized with major groups and other stakeholder.
+Lillian Sol Cueva (2018) - Review on SDG 11: Cities - Thematic review.
+Transformation towards sustainable and resilient societies: Perspectives of society: Session organized with major groups and other stakeholder